calebhicks/calebhicks.github.io/_posts/2014-12-10-ingredients-high-level-learning.markdown

 In all of these different scenarios, I've found two essential ingredients for high-level learning:

-1. **Both the teacher and the learner must have a clear understanding of what the learner *should* know, and what he/she *actually* knows**.
+### Both the teacher and the learner must have a clear understanding of what the learner *should* know, and what he/she *actually* knows.

 The teacher needs to know what to teach.
 The learner must know what she is trying to learn.
 Both should know when that learning has occurred.